 Step two is to find out what the requirements are in your state.
-DO NOT… I repeat DO NOT listen to your friends.
+DO NOT, I repeat DO NOT listen to your friends.
 Go read the laws and rules for yourself.
-Each state has a website with guidelines listed.
+The HSLDA website has guidelines listed for each state.
 Take the time to read them.

 I once had a friend who was convinced that our state required her to school her children for a certain number of hours per day.
-She was nearly killing herself trying to accomplish this with 4 children at home.
-Lesson learned- find out exactly what the requirements are for yourself.
+She was nearly killing herself trying to accomplish this with four children at home.
+Lesson learned.
+Find out exactly what the requirements are for yourself.
 Most states don’t require much, so you will find this process very freeing.
 Remember, we homeschool in order to meet the specific needs of our family.
 Whatever your friends are doing might not be a good fit!

 3. Read valuable resources

 The next step is to find some trusted resources to guide you through the process.
 Consider looking at what others do, remembering to keep an open mind about it.
-My resource page, Simple Homeschool, shares curriculum ideas, organizational tips, and much more.
+Our resource page, how to homeschool, shares curriculum ideas, organizational tips, and much more.

 4. Attend a homeschool convention

-The final step I strongly recommend is attending a homeschool convention.
+The final step I strongly recommend is to attend a homeschool convention.
 You can read just about anything you want to know on the internet these days, but a convention will help you put all of the pieces together, while encouraging your heart through real people just like you.

 I’m praying for you as you embark on this awesome journey.
 It’s not going to be easy all the time, but you will never regret it!